neetisingh1105-glitch/Neeti-sing/README.md

 # 💫 About Me:
-Data Analytics Enthusiast  and Power BI
+Data Analytics Enthusiast , Excel and Data Visulization

 ## 🌐 Socials: